 Design your journey, make decisions, and take personal responsibility for all dimensions of your life.

 Commit to experiences that challenge you to step out of your comfort zone and examine your current perspectives, in order to expand your understanding of others and contribute to the advancement of our inclusive community.

 Translate your values into practice through thoughtful interactions that contribute to the life of the community.

 The core of the Sophomore Resources program focuses on the idea of building connections: connections with other students, connections with faculty (with a special focus on faculty advising), and connections with campus resources and opportunities.
-Community Advisors (CAs), students employed by the Office of Residence Life, are an integral component who serve as the bridges that connect students.
+Community Advisors (CAs), students employed by the Office of Residential & First-Year Programs, are an integral component who serve as the bridges that connect students.